 The Porch on Long Creek—Virginia Beach

 Nestled along the banks of the Lynnhaven River, The Porch on Long Creek offers panoramic waterfront views and unique southern-coastal cuisine that reflects Virginia's local flavors.
-When weather permits, catch a sunset over the Lynnhaven river from the patio, or sit inside The Porch's stunning indoor-outdoor dining room, which features garage doors that are raised during warmer months.
+Catch a sunset over the Lynnhaven river from the patio, or sit inside The Porch's stunning indoor-outdoor dining room, which features garage doors that are raised during warmer months.

 Willaby's on the Rappahannock—White Stone